aadijain-ai/aadijain-ai/README.md

 I design and build whatever comes to my mind.

-My main tech stack is Python, Java, MongoDB, and Linux.

 Reach out to me on LinkedIn if you want to connect or talk further!

 <!--